• home

 • Temple of Isis: the main sanctuary of Philae is dedicated to the goddess Isis and contains beautifully preserved reliefs depicting the myth of Isis and Osiris

-• Colonnade: walkway of intricately carved columns leading towards the inner sanctuary
+• Colonnade: a shaded walkway of intricately carved columns leading towards the inner sanctuary

 • Kiosk of Trajan: an elegant Roman-era riverside pavilion, likely used as a ceremonial landing point for sacred processions— this is a gorgeous spot for photos!